CharReek/Project-5/README.md

 4. I would like to add a subscription section where customer can subscribe and get clothing delivered to them on a monthly basis.

 ## Search engine Optimization
+I implemented SEO techniques by researching key words.
+I found that the top 5 words were:
+1. Substainable
+2. Eco-frienly
+3. Fashion
+4. Dresses
+5. Eco
+I made sure i incliuded these words in the correct contect across the site.

+I also made sure all images have alt tags.
+The site has a sitemap and a tobots.txt file

 ## web marketing
+Due to a trend in substainable fashion i decided to create an instagram page for Reworn.
+This was due to instagram being where the target audience in.
+The younger generation are becoming more and more concerned with fast fashion.
+The use of being able to tag a stor will help get the word about the store out there.

 ## Technologies Used
 ### Languages used